benbuzz790/bots/ROADMAP.md

 ### The Path Forward

-This isn't a pivot—it's a maturation.
+This isn't a pivot— it's a maturation.
 We're moving from "build an AI framework" to "build the best agentic AI system on top of industry standards."
 The difference is critical.
 One path leads to constant maintenance of infrastructure.
 The other leads to innovation on capabilities.

 Every item in this document, from MCP integration to GUI development, flows from this philosophy: **embrace standards for infrastructure, innovate on capabilities, and build for production**.
 This is how we ensure the bots project remains relevant, maintainable, and valuable as the AI landscape continues its rapid evolution.